ppatierno/strimzi-aks/03-deploy-kafka.md

 They are bound to Azure Disks that are deployed for you in the same resource group.

-> For check the Azure Disks use the `az disk list` command
+> For check the Azure Disks use the `az disk list` command.

-Finally, in order to access the Kafka brokers from outside the Kubernetes cluster, thanks to the external listener declaration using LoadBalancer, the following services are created by the operator.
+Finally, in order to access the Kafka brokers from outside the Kubernetes cluster, thanks to the external listener declaration using `LoadBalancer` as a type, the following services are created by the operator.

 ```shell
 kubectl get service -n strimzi-demo